Group Solo Travel in Southeast Asia

-Southeast Asia offers fabled adventures for the Western traveller; a rite of passage for many first-time backpackers.
+Group solo travel in Southeast Asia offers fabled adventures for the Western solo traveller; a destination often considered a rite of passage for many first-time backpackers.
 But you’ll find there’s far more here than meets the eye.

 Bangkok is officially the most visited city in Southeast Asia, but there’s plenty to be experienced away from Khao San Road: lesser-known islands, secluded temples and vibrant markets are all within reach.

 Over in Hanoi, you’ll find a city of cobbled, historical streets; where traditional Vietnamese, Chinese and French influences come together to create an enchanting atmosphere.
 Luang Prabang in Laos is equally charming; one of the most sacred places in the country.
 This is where many young monks are spiritually trained, amidst the many ancient temples adorned with mosaics.

-Further south, Indonesia is comprised of over 17,000 islands, many of them home to the world’s most famous volcanoes, including Krakatoa and Mount Batur (which you’ll climb on our Bali trip).
-And Borneo?
-A truly unique ecosystem, where you’ll see creatures from all walks of the animal kingdom living side-by-side (except, perhaps, polar bears).
+Further south, Indonesia comprises over 17,000 islands, many of them home to the world’s most famous volcanoes, including Krakatoa and Mount Batur (which you’ll climb on our Bali trip).
+And The Philippines?
+A truly unique blend of beach-hopping paradise, vibrant city streets and adventures like no other.

 Southeast Asia facts

-From cuisine to wildlife, here are a few things you should know about Southeast Asia
+From cuisine to wildlife, here are a few things you should know about your group solo trip to Southeast Asia

 Southeast Asia boasts a population of around 665 million people, encompassing Myanmar, Thailand, Vietnam and Indonesia.
-The most populated country is Indonesia with 251 inhabitants, and the least are the Andaman Islands.
+The most populated country is Indonesia with 274 million inhabitants, and the least are the Andaman Islands.

 Southeast Asia is a predominantly Buddhist region, with the exception of Indonesia, Malaysia and Brunei (which are Islamic) and the Philippines (which is Christian).
 The region’s cultures are otherwise strongly influenced by Theravada Buddhism and animist beliefs.

 You’re likely to be familiar with Southeast Asian cuisine, such is the scope of its appeal around the world: pad thai and tom yum from Thailand, pho noodle soup and banh mi from Vietnam, laksa and chicken satay from Malaysia are just a few beloved dishes.